puristajs/purista/website/src/api/classes/purista_infisical_secret_store.InfisicalSecretStore.md

 [@purista/infisical-secret-store](../modules/purista_infisical_secret_store.md).InfisicalSecretStore

 A secret store for using [Infisical](https://infisical.com/) as storage.

+For performance reasons, and to reduce costs, the secret values are cached in memory after first fetch.

+You can disable the whole caching via config by setting enableCache to false.
+If the cache is enabled, you can set the ttl for cached secret values via config cacheTtl (in ms).

+This will return the cached secret if available and if ttl is not exceeded.
+If a secret value exceeds the ttl, it does not automatically get removed from cache.
+It will be removed/overwritten on next get request.

 **`Example`**